ls6/netlify/README.md

+# agilewarsaw.com confih

+Simple redirect to our Google Site
+Go to public/_redirects to change

-# netlify
+Automatically deployed via netlify
-Configuration of AgileWarsaw's netlify domains